supabase-community/supabase-kt/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 This document outlines the guidelines for contributing to this project.

+## AI

+Please don't exclusively rely on AI to generate code.
+If using AI, double check your code.
+Generally I wouldn't recommend using AI for logic code.

 ## How to contribute

 1. Fork the repository